Homeopathy Treatment for Kidney Creatinine and Its Medicine

 Diet with Chronic kidney disease(CKD)-

 Nutrition plays an important role in slowing down the progression of chronic kidney disease(CKD).
-In the initial stages where the patient does not have any symptoms, the kidney function is not much altered, a regular balanced diet is suggested.
+In the initial stages where the patient does not have any symptoms, the kidney function is not much altered, and a regular balanced diet is suggested.
 The patient is advised to keep away from refined food products, ready-to-eat food, bakery products, high-fat food, excessive sweets, smoking, alcohol, and carbonated drinks.

-As Chronic kidney disease(CKD) advances, kidney function starts to deteriorate, serum creatinine levels increase and GFR decreases, patient may be asked to follow strict diet restrictions.
+As Chronic kidney disease(CKD) advances, kidney function starts to deteriorate, serum creatinine levels increase and GFR decreases, the patient may be asked to follow strict diet restrictions.
 The strictness of these diet restrictions would depend on the grade of the Chronic kidney disease(CKD).

 - Salt restriction

-- Restriction about fluid intake
+- Restriction on fluid intake

 - Potassium restriction